 As soon as the tongue (or any part of your skin) senses the heat, it ignites a flood of chemical reactions that tell the body that it needs to cool down.

-This reaction is thought to be mediated by a particular cell receptor called the TRPA-1 receptor.
-This receptor has many functions in the body, but it is essential in mediating pain, inflammation, and temperature regulation.
+This reaction is thought to be mediated by a particular cell receptor called the TRPA-1 receptor, which is responsible for:

-As the theory goes, when you consume something spicy or hot, this receptor is activated and it causes a cool-down and pain-fighting reaction.
+As the theory goes, when you consume something spicy or hot, this receptor activates and causes a cool-down and pain-fighting reaction.